-Simple control over bipolar actuation by only controlling electric potential or current applied between the electrodes, large displacement amplitudes in the cantilevered mode, low elastic modulus, metal-free construction, and, most importantly, drastically lower working voltages compared to piezoelectric or dielectric elastomer actuators have motivated extensive development of the IEAP actuators.
+Simple control over bipolar actuation by only controlling the electric potential or current applied between the electrodes, large displacement amplitudes in the cantilevered mode, low elastic modulus, metal-free construction, and, most importantly, drastically lower working voltages compared to the piezoelectric or dielectric elastomer actuators, have motivated an extensive development of IEAP actuators.

 IEAP as a motion sensor

 It is known that many types of energy conversion devices work in either direction.
 For example, a piezoelectric pressure sensor that generates voltage in response to a mechanical input can be operated as well as an actuator by applying voltage from an external power source.
-There exists also a counter-effect in the IEAP actuators – electric potential difference, or electric current, can be formed between its electrodes as a result of mechanical stimuli.
+There exists also a counter-effect in IEAP actuators – electric potential difference, or electric current, can be formed between its electrodes as a result of mechanical stimulus.